Sharmilaragvan/Capital-Flow-Analysis-in-the-Indian-Startup-Ecosystem-/README.md

 > **Note:** All funding figures are approximate and aggregated for analytical purposes.
 Data sourced from publicly available Indian startup funding records.

----

-You can paste this directly into your `README.md` file on GitHub.
-Want me to generate this as an actual `.md` file you can download?